-Delicious and Easy Air Fryer Puff Pastry Danishes
+Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 Craving a sweet, flaky pastry without the hassle of making dough from scratch?
-Say hello to this easy puff pastry Danish, the perfect treat for a cozy breakfast or quick dessert.
+Say hello to these easy puff pastry Danishes—perfect for a cozy breakfast, a brunch treat, or a quick dessert.

 Does Puff Pastry Work in the Air Fryer?

-Puff pastries are perfect for the air fryer because the hot, circulating air creates a crispy, golden-brown exterior while keeping the layers light and flaky.
-The quick cooking time in the air fryer helps the puff pastry rise beautifully, giving it that signature puff without needing to preheat an oven or worrying about uneven heat.
+Puff pastry is perfect for the air fryer because the hot, circulating air creates a crisp, golden-brown exterior while keeping the inside layers light and flaky.
+The quick cook time helps the pastry rise beautifully, giving it that signature “puff” without needing to preheat an oven or worry about uneven heat.

 Puff pastry recipes in the air fryer make great finger foods for a Super Bowl party, a Valentine’s Day sweet treat, or a tasty Christmas morning breakfast.